HMS Buckingham in furious action, 1758

 The first lieutenant, named Marshall, lived up to his word, continuing to exchange fire with the Florissant until he “received a broadside from her which killed him, as he was encouraging the men; thus he died an honour to his country and the service.
 The second lieutenant then came upon deck and fought, the ship bravely, yard-arm and yard-arm.
 We silenced the Florissant for some time, and she hauled down her colours; but after that fired about eleven of her lower tier, and gave us a volley of small arms, which our people returned with great fury, giving her three broadsides, she not returning even a gun.
 Captain Troy, at the same time, at the head of his marines, performed the service of a brave and gallant officer, clearing the Florissant’s poop and quarter-deck, and driving her men like sheep down their main-deck.
 Our tops were not idle; they plied their hand-grenades aid swivels to excellent purpose.
 It is impossible to describe the uproar and confusion they were in.”

 Night had come on by now.
-HMS Buckingham’s sailing ability was badly impaired, the result if the French practice, so common in this period, of making masts, sails and rigging, rather the hull, their main target.
+HMS Buckingham’s sailing ability was badly impaired, the result of the French practice, so common in this period, of making masts, sails and rigging, rather than the hull, their main target.
 The Florissant was unwilling to continue the action however and “aware of our condition, took the opportunity, set her foresail and topgallant sails, and ran away; we endeavoured to pursue her with what rags of sails we had left, but to no purpose.”

 What is remarkable in Tyrell’s account is that the two French frigates seemed to have played no significant part in the action after the opening – he would have surely mentioned it if they had.
 He regretted how the action ended: “Thus we lost one of the finest two-decked ships my eyes ever beheld.
 I cannot bestow encomiums too great on the people and officers’ behaviour, and I hope you will strenuously recommend the latter to the Lords of the Admiralty, as they richly deserve their favour.
 Notwithstanding the great fatigue the ship’s company had experienced during the day, they cheerfully continued up all night, knotting and splicing the rigging, and tending the sails.”
 Tyrell was however scathing about “the inhuman, ungenerous, and barbarous behaviour of the French during the action; no rascally picaroon or pirate could have fired worse stuff into us than they did, such as square bits of iron, old rusty nails, and in short everything that could tend to the destruction of men, a specimen of which, please God, I shall produce to you on my arrival.”